TcMenu/tccLibSdk/README.md

 * AdaFruit Fork in directory AdafruitGFXNativePort - MIT license
 * All other code outside that folder - Apache license.

+### Using our libraries in Arduino and PlatformIO

+This repo is just a grouping of all the libraries for those that wish to use CMake with a native toolchain.
+For Arduino and platformIo use simply use library manager (or the links below)

 ## How to use these libraries

 All the coders corner libraries as a CMake artifact usable directly by Pico SDK.
 These are now the main source for most of our libraries, and the arduino libs are built using the script [copyOverLibs.sh in the z_scripts folder](z_scripts%2FcopyOverLibs.sh).

-### Using in Arduino and PlatformIO

-This repo is just a grouping of all the libraries for those that wish to use CMake with a native toolchain.

-For Arduino and PlatformIO use the links below:

 * https://github.com/davetcc/TaskManagerIO
 * https://github.com/davetcc/tcMenuLib